 Runnymede participates in the Local Government Pension Scheme (LGPS) - a funded defined benefit scheme - administered by Surrey County Council.
-Management expenses for administration of the scheme amount to 0.3% of payroll £31,900 in 2018/19 (0.3% of payroll £31,600 in 2017/18).
+Management expenses for administration of the scheme amount to 0.3% of payroll.
 The scheme provides index-linked pensions and other retirement benefits for employees based upon their pay and length of service.
 Contributions to the pension fund are made from both Runnymede Borough Council and its employees.
 Runnymede's pension assets and liabilities are part of the Surrey Fund.